Skip to content

 Midweek Eucharist

 All are welcome to our peaceful midweek service which takes place in the chancel of St Andrew’s & St Cuthman’s at 11:30am every Wednesday.
-The next midweek service with prayers for healing will take place in July because 24 June (the final Wednesday of the month) is a Festival.
+The next midweek service with prayers for healing will take place on 29 July, the last Wednesday of the month.

 Wednesday Coffee